Shamonti/Shamonti/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Frontend Developer | Creating Responsive Web Experiences 🌐
+👋 Frontend Developer | Creating Responsive Web Experiences 🌐 <br>
-🚀 Transforming Ideas into Engaging Web Solutions 🖥️
+🚀 Transforming Ideas into Engaging Web Solutions 🖥️ <br>
-🎨 Crafting Beautiful User Interfaces with HTML, CSS, Bootstrap, and JavaScript ✨ 💡 Leveraging the Power of JavaScript and ReactJS to Build Dynamic Web Apps 📱 🌟 Passionate about Pixel-Perfect Design and Seamless User Experiences 🎯 💻 Code | Design | Repeat 🔄
+🎨 Crafting Beautiful User Interfaces with HTML, CSS, Bootstrap, and JavaScript ✨ <br>
+💡 Leveraging the Power of JavaScript and ReactJS to Build Dynamic Web Apps 📱 <br>
+🌟 Passionate about Pixel-Perfect Design and Seamless User Experiences 🎯 <br>
+💻 Code | Design | Repeat 🔄

 Let's build the web of the future, one pixel at a time! 🌐✨